 Dinner and overnight stay in Skaftafell area.

-►Day 6: Skaftafell National Park Hiking & Meet Local Scientists
+►Day 6: Skaftafell National Park Hiking & Glacier Trekking

 Breakfast at hostel.

 The group will spend the day in Skaftafell National Park surrounded by mountains and glaciers of the mightly Vatnajökull Glacier.
 Vatnajökull is the largest glacier in Iceland and the largest ice cap in Europe.
 We will take a short hike to the Black Waterfall that is surrounded by black basalt pillars.
-After lunch, the group will meet with local scientists that will explain research they have done in the area on ecology and glaciology.
+After lunch, the group will meet with local glacier guides to experience hiking the second largest glacier in Europe.